-I conduct research on comparative politics and political economy of development, with a regional focus on Latin America and substantive focus on political corruption, accountability and government responsiveness.
+Manoel Gehrke conducts research on comparative politics and political economy of development, with a regional focus on Latin America and substantive focus on political corruption, accountability, the role of money in politics, and government responsiveness.

-My book project examines how reactions by political elites moderate the efficacy of anti-corruption policies.
-I analyze the consequences of initiatives such as independent audits of municipal governments, and removals of mayors from office because of corruption in the context of Brazilian municipalities.
-I demonstrate how the strategies adopted by political elites to remain in power after corruption is revealed affect the efficacy of anti-corruption policies.
-I use evidence from a natural experiment and from quasi-experimental methods in addition to extensive archival research (detailed data on corruption cases from judicial records and politicians’ assets).
+Manoel Gehrke’s book project examines how reactions by political elites moderate the efficacy of anti-corruption policies.
+He analyzes the consequences of initiatives such as independent audits of municipal governments, and removals of mayors from office because of corruption in the context of Brazilian municipalities.
+He demonstrates how the strategies adopted by political elites to remain in power after corruption is revealed affect the efficacy of anti-corruption policies.
+He uses evidence from a natural experiment and from quasi-experimental methods in addition to extensive archival research (detailed data on corruption cases from judicial records and politicians’ assets).

-(please ask me for the most recent draft of the papers)
+(please ask for the most recent draft of the papers)

 Political Survival and Politicians’ Enrichment After Anti-Corruption Audits